liskcenterutrecht/digital-identity/research/20200406 - Stand-up User Stories.md

 * MVP Use case
 * Onboarding

+#### Organization
+-

 #### Identity
+- Establish someones identity
+- Provide "contributing member" credentials

+- Establishing identity by peer identification
 - DID is for broader use
 - LCU DID: used for getting specific things (credits, credentials, regulations, etc.)
 Attributes
 - confirm it is use & a digital signature

+- reward users knoewledge attestations for attending workshops or seminars

+##### Questions
+- I miss an overview of all community members (and skillset)
+-

 #### Attestation / attributes
 - Use did to get to know a member better (What that person is interested in, confirmed past project)
 - DID associates with real life person
 - Preferably no multiple ID for one person
 - Digital, signature

+- Lisk center allows a third party to provide attestations

 #### Technology
 #### MVP Use case